osmandapp/docs/content/osmand/purchases/ios.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.purchases %}

+You can add in-app purchases to [the Family Sharing - Apple](https://support.apple.com/en-us/HT201088).

 Here is detailed information about all in apps with prices for US / Europe region.
 For other regions, prices are equivalent in local currencies.

 |  Purchase  | Description   | Price |